ansible/ansible/docs/docsite/rst/community/contributor_path.rst

 Contributor path
 ****************

-This section describes the contributor journey from the early beginning, through all the stages to becoming a leader who helps shape the future of Ansible.
+This section describes the contributor journey from the beginning to becoming a leader who helps shape the future of Ansible.
 You can use this path as a roadmap for your long-term participation.

 Any contribution to the project, even a small one, is very welcome and valuable.
-Any contribution counts, whether it's feedback on an isssue, pull requiest, or  topic, a documentation change, or a coding contribution.
-When you contribute regularly, your proficiency and judgment in the related area are increasing fast and, along with this, the importance of your presence in the project.
+Any contribution counts, whether it's feedback on an issue, a pull request, a topic or documentation change, or a coding contribution.
+When you contribute regularly, your proficiency and judgment in the related area increase and, along with this, the importance of your presence in the project.

 .. contents::
     :local: